Terengganu Bucket List: What is Kuala Terengganu famous for?

 Locals suggest it should always be accompanied by a reddish-brown dipping sauce, a combination of tamarind, chili, sugar, and vinegar.

 Explore new cafes and coffee houses

-If you’re in a budget but wanted to eat as much as you can in Terengganu, visit some coffee houses found along roadsides and villages.
-We suggest you visit the following:
+If you’re on a budget but want to eat as much as you can in Terengganu, visit some coffee houses found along roadsides and villages.
+We suggest you see the following:

 Qawa Coffee.
-Located at Jalan Budiman, this coffee shop is known for a sustainable way of running their business.
+Located at Jalan Budiman, this coffee shop is known for its sustainable way of running its business.
 Serves sandwiches, cakes, and coffees.
 Outdoor seating is also available.